-Note that the experts in this column are answering questions to the best of their current medical knowledge, and information is changing rapidly.
+Note that our experts are answering questions to the best of their current medical knowledge, and information is changing rapidly.

 Please keep in mind that we cannot provide individualized medical advice.
 The information provided in this column is for informational purposes only and is not intended to take the place of consultation with your physician.
 If you have concerns about your health or treatment, please contact your physician, pharmacist, or other medical professional.